Meet the Man Betting Big on Fremantle’s Scripted Strategy

 - Share this article on Comment

 Thomas Rabe was born in tiny Luxembourg, the mini-nation squeezed in between France, Germany and Belgium.
-But when it comes to business, as CEO of pan-European broadcast giant RTL Group and Chairman and CEO of RTL parent, global media conglomerate Bertelsmann, Rabe likes to think big.
+But when it comes to business, as CEO of pan-European broadcast giant RTL Group and chairman and CEO of RTL’s parent, global media conglomerate Bertelsmann, Rabe likes to think big.

 Related Stories